statamic/v2-docs/content/collections/fieldtypes/taxonomy.md

   - three-toed-sloth
 ```

-Otherwise, the term's IDs will be saved.
+However, if you just want to store references to taxonomy terms for other purposes, the term's IDs will be saved.
 See [below](#without-taxonomizing) for more detail.

 A term ID is the taxonomy handle combined with the slug.
 This way, you may reference terms from multiple taxonomies.